-- A. Driver assignments for field trips will follow the procedures in the Transportation Operations Manual that is available to drivers. - B. The Director of Transportation or his designee reserves the right to assign runs to any driver based on the availability of drivers, safety concerns, and unusual circumstances. - C. All activity trips except for split trips shall be paid at the \$10.00 rate for all hours the driver is on duty.
-A driver taking a split trip will be paid at his/her regular hourly wage.
+- A. Driver assignments for field trips will follow the procedures in the Transportation Operations Manual that is available to drivers. - B. The Director of Transportation or his designee reserves the right to assign runs to any driver based on the availability of drivers, safety concerns, and unusual circumstances. - C. All activity trips shall be paid at the current hourly rate for all hours the driver is on duty.

-December 1991 Revised, July 1992 Revised, June 21, 1993 Revised, June 3, 1994 Revised, July 1995 Revised, September 2006 Revised, August 2007 Revised, September 2010
+December 1991 Revised, July 1992 Revised, June 21, 1993 Revised, June 3, 1994 Revised, July 1995 Revised, September 2006 Revised, August 2007 Revised, September 2010 Revised, June 2018